| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 gases.
 GCMs have done a good job of projecting average temperature

-change, the magnitude of short-term volcanic cooling, the amplification
+change over time, the magnitude of volcanic cooling, the amplification

 of Arctic warming, an increase in heat waves and drought, ocean warming,